-Copper is certainly one of the most favoured commodities that our customers like to trade with us.
-At current prices of around $3.25/lb for millberry (brite, copper wire) and $3.10/lb for no 1 copper even a small amount of weight adds up very quickly.
+Copper is certainly one of the most favored commodities that our customers like to trade with us.
+At current prices of around $3.25/lb for mulberry (brite, copper wire) and $3.10/lb for no 1 copper even a small amount of weight adds up very quickly.

-This is particularly handy at this time of year and in fact, many people will accumulate copper material and sell it to us in time to coincide with the gift giving season that is now upon us.
-It’s kind of like keeping money in the bank and if you have been saving your copper this year, you are fortunate, because a reasonably strong market has kept its value at favourable rates.
+This is particularly handy at this time of year and in fact, many people will accumulate copper material and sell it to us in time to coincide with the gift-giving season that is now upon us.
+It’s kind of like keeping money in the bank and if you have been saving your copper this year, you are fortunate, because a reasonably strong market has kept its value at favorable rates.

 Copper As A Traded Commodity?

 This week, however, there has been a significant stirring of the pot.
 For at least two years now, JP Morgan and Blackrock’s iShares have been battling with the Securities and Exchange Commission (SEC) in the U.S. to allow them to offer copper-based exchange-traded funds (ETFs).
 This would allow investors to actually trade copper like stock but with physical exposure to copper with each unit bought and sold i.e. backed by a real amount of the metal. scrap metal prices

 Expected to reach a decision in October, the SEC delayed their decision until just this week when approval was granted to JP Morgan Chase & Co. to allow trading in physical copper ETFs.
 Essentially, the reason for the delay was a letter filed with the regulators by a New York-based law firm that was representing several large firms including fabricators.
 The reasoning was that if these funds were backed up by physical amounts of copper, there would be less copper available for manufacturing creating a shortage of supply and driving up demand and correspondingly, the price of copper and the price of goods with copper content.